Leweyse/oop-blackjack/README.md

         - [x] Fix stand button.
 - [ ] Fix style for buttons.
 - [ ] Create messages components (wins or loses).

+- [ ] Decrease the number of commits!

 - [ ] Implement a betting system.
 - [ ] Implement the blackjack first turn rule.